menu

 Elk City is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Elk City is a town of transportation and shipping workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Elk City who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-A relatively large number of people in Elk City telecommute to their jobs.
-Overall, about 10.91% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 10.91% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle